mpesz/fd1d/README.md

 family of MATLAB codes for solving simple PDEs in 1d

 FILES:
-README.md
+README.md: this file
-fd1d.pdf:  description of what the code does, with examples compressible_single_phase.m
+fd1d.pdf:  description of what the code does, with examples, compressible_single_phase.m: code

 CONTRIBUTORS:
-Developer: Malgorzata Peszynska, Oregon State University Code and documentation editor: Michael Renne
+Developer: Malgorzata Peszynska, Oregon State University, Code and documentation editor: Michael Renne